Do you ever deeply long for an answer to a situation?

 Five weeks later, the girls’ desks, still neatly labeled with their name and grade, were hauled away with the rest of our home’s contents.

 As I stood watching, I was sad.
 Those were my honest feelings.
 I haven’t been sad very much.
 I wasn’t sad for the desks (although those suckers are not cheap on Ebay)!
-I was sad because I needed to hear God’s voice of reassurance.
+I simply needed to hear God’s voice of reassurance.

 This is what I’ve learned from this situation.